Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Experimental Results

 \textbf{Evaluation Measures of Hypothesis Tests:} Many different variants of the \textsc{Lasso} estimator were compared empirically against each other as will be described in subsequent subsections.
-Each of them were modeled and solved using the CVX package in MATLAB.
+Each of them were implemented using the \texttt{CVX} (SDPT3) package in \texttt{MATLAB}.
 Results for the hypothesis tests (given in \eqref{eq:drlt_beta},\eqref{eq:drlt_delta},\eqref{eq:beta_ODRLT} and \eqref{eq:delta_ODRLT}) are reported in terms of sensitivity and specificity (defined below).
-The significance level of these tests is chosen at $1\%$.
+The significance level of these tests was chosen to be $1\%$.
 Consider a binary signal $\boldsymbol{\hat{b}_{\beta}}$ with $p$ elements.
-In our simulations, a sample at index $j$ in $\boldsymbol{\hat{\beta}_W}$ is declared to be defective if the hypothesis test $\mathsf{G_{0,j}}$ is rejected, in which case we set $\hat{b}_{\beta,j} = 1$.
+In our simulations, a sample at index $j$ in $\boldsymbol{\hat{\beta}_W}$ was declared to be defective if the hypothesis test $\mathsf{G_{0,j}}$ is rejected, in which case we set $\hat{b}_{\beta,j} = 1$.
 In all other cases, we set $\hat{b}_{\beta,j} = 0$.
-We declare an element to be a \textit{true defective} if $\beta^*_j \ne 0$ and $\hat{b}_{\beta,j} \ne 0$, and a \textit{false defective} if $\beta^*_j = 0$ but $\hat{b}_{\beta,j} \ne 0$.
-We declare it to be a \textit{false non-defective} if $\beta^*_j = 0$ but $\hat{b}_{\beta,j} \ne 0$, and a \textit{true non-defective} if $\beta^*_j = 0$ and $\hat{b}_{\beta,j} = 0$.
+We declared an element to be a \textit{true defective} if $\beta^*_j \ne 0$ and $\hat{b}_{\beta,j} \ne 0$, and a \textit{false defective} if $\beta^*_j = 0$ but $\hat{b}_{\beta,j} \ne 0$.
+We declared it to be a \textit{false non-defective} if $\beta^*_j \neq 0$ but $\hat{b}_{\beta,j} = 0$, and a \textit{true non-defective} if $\beta^*_j = 0$ and $\hat{b}_{\beta,j} = 0$.
 The \textbf{sensitivity} for $\boldsymbol{\beta^*}$ is defined as ($\#$ true defectives)/($\#$ true defectives + $\#$ false non-defectives) and \textbf{specificity} for $\boldsymbol{\beta^*}$ is defined as ($\#$ true non-defectives)/($\#$ true non-defectives + $\#$ false defectives).
-We report the results of testing for the debiased tests using: (\textit{i}) $\boldsymbol{W} \triangleq \boldsymbol{A}$ corresponding to \textsc{Drlt} (see \eqref{eq:drlt_beta} and \eqref{eq:drlt_delta}), and (\textit{ii}) the optimal $\boldsymbol{W}$ using Alg.~\ref{alg:design_W} corresponding to \textsc{Odrlt} (see \eqref{eq:beta_ODRLT} and \eqref{eq:delta_ODRLT}).
+We reported the results of testing for the debiased tests using: (\textit{i}) $\boldsymbol{W} \triangleq \boldsymbol{A}$ corresponding to \textsc{Drlt} (see \eqref{eq:drlt_beta} and \eqref{eq:drlt_delta}), and (\textit{ii}) the optimal $\boldsymbol{W}$ using Alg.~\ref{alg:design_W} corresponding to \textsc{ODrlt} (see \eqref{eq:beta_ODRLT} and \eqref{eq:delta_ODRLT}). \\ \\ \textbf{Experiment Settings:} We now describe the experimental parameter setups used in this section to illustrate the numerical performances. \begin{itemize} \item Setup \textsf{EA}: Varying $f_{adv} \in [0.01:0.01:0.10]$ with $n = 400, f_{sp} = 0.01, f_{\sigma} = 0.1$. \item Setup \textsf{EB}: Varying $n\in[200:50:500]$ with $f_{adv} = 0.01, f_{sp} = 0.01, f_{\sigma} = 0.1$. \item Setup \textsf{EC}: Varying $f_{\sigma} \in [0: 0.05: 0.5]$ with $n = 400, f_{adv} = 0.01, f_{sp} = 0.01$. \item Setup \textsf{ED}: Varying $f_{sp} \in [0.01:0.01:0.10]$ with $n = 400, f_{adv} = 0.01, f_{\sigma} = 0.1$. \end{itemize} The experiments were run 100 times across different noise instances in $\boldsymbol{\eta}$, for the same signal $\boldsymbol{\beta^*}$ (in \textsf{EA}, \textsf{EB} and \textsf{EC}) and sensing matrix $\boldsymbol{A}$ (in \textsf{EA}, \textsf{EC} and \textsf{ED}).
+In \textsf{ED}, the sparsity of the signal varies; therefore the signal vector $\boldsymbol{\beta^*}$ also varies.
+Similarly, in \textsf{EB} as $n$ varies, the sensing matrix $\boldsymbol{A}$ also varies. \\ \textbf{Implementation of Alg.~\ref{alg:design_W}:} We implemented Alg.~\ref{alg:design_W} using the \texttt{CVX} package (SDPT3) in \texttt{MATLAB}.
+The time complexity of the method depends on various algorithmic and implementation details.
+Instead, we report execution times: computing a $\boldsymbol{W}$ matrix of size $300 \times 500$ required only about 30 minutes on a standard desktop machine (these timings can be further reduced with faster solvers).
+A detailed study of algorithmic complexity and optimization is left for future work.
+However, we have worked on a closed-form formula for $\boldsymbol{W}$ for a slightly different problem in another separate piece of work \cite{banerjee2025fast}.
+Furthermore, we note that for a fixed pooling matrix $\boldsymbol{A}$, the weights matrix $\boldsymbol{W}$ has to be obtained only once.
+It does not need to be obtained afresh for every execution of the robust \textsc{Lasso}.
+A \texttt{MATLAB} implementation of the algorithms in this paper can be found at \url{https://github.com/Shuvayan21/DRLT-for-MMEs}.